Democratizing-Dexterous/libgex/readme.md

 ## Python Library to Control Dexterous Hand GX11 and Exoskeleton Glove EX12
-Libgex uses dynamixel SDK to control the motors in Python via OpenRB-150 control board.
+Libgex uses dynamixel SDK to control the motors in Python via OpenRB-150 control board through TTL at 1M bps.
 And libgex uses PyBullet to calculate the forward kinematics and inverse kinematics of the GX11 and EX12.

 ### Python Dependencies
 ```bash